moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 [Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html).
 See below for further [Solidity Conventions](#solidity-conventions).

-The code should be simple and straightforward, prioritizing readability and understandability.
-Before writing a single line of code code, you should have a picture in your head that is 99.9% clear of the system you are about to build.
-If you can’t visualize it, it’s because you didn’t ask the right questions.
-Ask questions until you can visualize the entire system in your head and understand the downstream effects of changing any part of it.
-Only then should you start to write code.
+We prioritize readability and understandability by keeping the code simple and straightforward.Before writing any code, make sure you have a clear picture of the system in your head.
+If you can't visualize it, it means you need to ask more questions until you can see the entire system in your mind.
+Understanding the downstream effects of any changes is vital.
+Only once you have this comprehensive view should you begin writing code.

 Consistency and predictability should be maintained across the codebase.
 In particular, this applies to naming, which should be systematic, clear, and